MK2112/minicorpus/README.md

 The Density-based sampling approach's distillation size reduction not only shows competitive performance, but it beats the original size-density proportionate dataset in nearly all reasoning benchmarks, with a disproportionally small increase on the perplexity scores.<br>
 Furthermore, among all distillates trained on 1.4B (including the original MiniPile), Density Pico delivers best ARC-Challenge scores,<br>
-best HellaSwag scores and best ARC-Easy scores, at a quarter of MiniPile's size.
+best HellaSwag scores and best ARC-Easy scores, at a quarter of MiniPile's size.<br>
 <br>
 At 1.4B parameters, we can observe the size restriction act as a means of regularization: Essential knowledge transfer mechanisms remain intact, but at the cost of a reduced memorization capacity.
 There appears to be some optimal data-to-parameter ratio that balances feature extraction efficiency by the distillation, and memorization capacity and reasoning capability attainable by the model.
 This would allow for a possibility of tuning dataset size based on target application which could be especially interesting e.g. for curriculum learning approaches.